 - Rollover new 4-digit courses from pilot departments to fall 2022 course schedule – Completed

 Main Campus Phase begins October 2021

-- Engage with remaining departments on the Course Numbering project – Ongoing
+- Engage with remaining departments on the Course Numbering project – Completed

-- Departments will have until August 2022 to provide their new 4-digit course numbers – Ongoing
+- Departments will have until August 2022 to provide their new 4-digit course numbers – Completed

 - Rollover all remaining courses to 4-digit system for fall 2023 schedule and registration – TBA